irfansofyana/irfansofyana/README.md

 😎 My name is Irfan Sofyana Putra.
 People often called me Irfan

-🌱 Currently, I'm working at Xendit
+🌱 Currently, I'm working at Xendit as a software engineer

-😍 Currenly interested in data engineering and backend web development

 📫 You can reach me on my email: irfansofyana0305@gmail.com